Hirohara Shrine: Structure

-The club’s premises, which likely encompass the site of the old main shrine, feature Western-style partitioned rooms where members can eat local and western foods.
+The club's premises, which likely encompass the site of the old main shrine, feature Western-style partitioned rooms where members can eat local and western foods.
 Although the torii gate has been removed, careful observation reveals remnants of its past shrine aesthetics.
 Several ancient trees, believed to have been part of the original temple grounds, still stand on the property.
-According to Eswin Soekardja, the land encompassing the building used to be as large as 1.5 hectares (now 1.4 hectares), including a golf course that may have previously been the shrine's garden, extending to the Deli River.
+According to Eswin Soekardja, the land encompassing the building used to be as large as 148,500 square metres or 1.5 hectares (now 1.4 hectares), including a golf course that may have previously been the shrine's garden, extending to the Deli River.
+The modern-day buildings encompassing the former shrine area are now the Medan State High School 1 (SMA Negeri 1 Medan), the former Balai Kartini building, and the Istana Koki restaurant.

 The shamusho (社務所, shrine office), still remains the same, albeit partially altered.
 Noticeably the flooring of the shrine; now ceramic tiling rather than wood paneling for the earthen floor.
 It is thought that the shrine does not have a Honden (本殿, main hall) Though this might be the fact that it was destroyed by later redevelopments in the area.
-The shrine used to formerly have an Ottori and a pond across the street to what is now an intersection.
+The shrine used to formerly have a pond across the street to what is now an intersection, estimated to be around 8 metres diameter.
 According to the Medan Heritage Organization, the building exhibits a hybrid architectural style, combining elements from both Japanese and Malay traditions.
 The roof, portico, and veranda handrail details reflect influences from traditional Japanese architecture, while the columns supporting the elevated floor are characteristic of Malay construction techniques.
+The only change the Dutch made during their takeover was adding windows, rather than leaving the shrine space as an open-air building.
+The remaining shamusho building housed administrative work areas, guest rooms, meeting rooms, an auditorium, a warehouse, accommodation for priests, employee housing, a kitchen, and other support spaces.